 Non-termination is a typical phenomenon of algorithms.
 It cannot be read of the program text whether and in which case it will happen.
 Approaches to avoid it have been studied and require advanced methods.
 The question we dealt with in this paper was whether there is a class of algorithms that compute the total (computable) functions---in which one is actually only interested in---, and if non-termination occurs then the area of such inputs has a well-defined structure.

 We presented such a class.
-The typical algorithm we had in mind when starting this research was list searching or the computation of approximations of infinite objects like the real numbers.
+The typical algorithms we had in mind when starting this research was list searching or the computation of approximations of infinite objects like the real numbers.
 The algorithms in this class are such that their domain of definition is either the set of all natural numbers, or a finite initial segment of this set of a length in a given set of possible lengths.
 It is shown that even though besides the total functions there are now only finite partial functions, a rich computability theory can be developed in which the same important results hold as in the classical theory dealing with all possible algorithms.
-In particular, the theory of computably enumerable set remains unchanged, except that the domain characterisation of these set is no longer useful.
+In particular, the theory of computably enumerable sets remains unchanged, except that the domain characterisation of these set is no longer useful.
 What is presented is a development of computability theory based on the notion of enumeration.
 The main ingredient in the new approach is the notion of a quasi-G\"odel numbering which takes on the role of G\"odel numberings in the classical approach.
 Every G\"odel numbering is also a quasi-G\"odel numbering.

-Besides developing computability theory on the basis of quasi-G\"odel numberings, meta-investigations have been carried out: the new quasi-G\"odel numbered function classes are a retract of the G\"odel numbered class of all partial computable functions.
-Moreover, it is the class of computable elements of an effectively given algebraic domain (in the sense of Scott-Ershov) that can be computably mapped onto any other effectively given domain so that the finite functions in the function classes considered here are mapped to base elements.
+Besides developing computability theory on the basis of quasi-G\"odel numberings, meta-investigations have been carried out: each of the new quasi-G\"odel numbered function classes is a retract of the G\"odel numbered class of all partial computable functions.
+Moreover, it is the class of computable elements of an effectively given algebraic domain (in the sense of Scott-Ershov) that can be computably mapped onto every other effectively given domain so that the finite functions in the function classes considered here are mapped onto base elements.
 This extends the use of representations in computable analysis in such a way that now also the basic open sets used for approximations obtain a finite function as name.
 Via the mapping every quasi-G\"odel numbering induces an admissible numbering of the computable domain elements.
-It was shown that every admissible numbering can obtained in this way.
+It was shown that every admissible numbering can even be obtained in this way.